-NGOs in Indonesia have made progress in piloting of legal aid services for sex workers through OPSI (Indonesian Sex Workers Network) and LBH Masyarakat (Community Legal Aid Institute).
-Legal aid services for people who use drugs were expanded by the use of paralegals through PKNI (Indonesian Network of People Who Use Drugs) and LBH Masyarakat.
-Funding for the Stigma Index and community led documentation of quality of and access to services for key populations (including stigma and discrimination) was provided by the Global Fund.
+NGOs in Indonesia have made progress in piloting legal aid services for sex workers through OPSI (the Indonesian Sex Workers Network) and LBH Masyarakat (the Community Legal Aid Institute).
+Legal aid services for people who use drugs were expanded by the use of paralegals through PKNI (the Indonesian Network of People Who Use Drugs) and LBH Masyarakat.
+Funding for the Stigma Index and community-led documentation of the quality of and access to services for key populations (including stigma and discrimination) was provided by the Global Fund.

-In Bangladesh, a local CSO has collaborated with the National Human Rights Commission (JAMAKON) and the National Legal Aid Services Organization to provide legal aid and support to more than 2 000 community members through its legal hotline (Ain-Alap).
-Through this collaboration: 186 complaints have been documented A district level Lawyers Group Committee has been formed, consisting of 190 lawyers who provide pro bono services to the community; A watch dog committee has been formed at the divisional level, consisting of 42 front-line community members who document human rights violations.
+In Bangladesh, a local CSO has collaborated with the National Human Rights Commission (JAMAKON) and the National Legal Aid Services Organization to provide legal aid and support to more than 2,000 community members through its legal hotline (Ain-Alap).
+Through this collaboration: 186 complaints have been documented; a district level Lawyers Group Committee has been formed, consisting of 190 lawyers who provide pro bono services to the community; and a watch dog committee has been formed at the divisional level, consisting of 42 front-line community members who document human rights violations.

-Strategic litigation sets important judicial precedents to create an enabling legal and policy environment that protect health and human rights
+Strategic litigation sets important judicial precedents to create an enabling law, rights and policy environment that protect health and human rights.

 Strategic litigation is an important strategy to strengthen an enabling legal environment for health, including HIV, TB and malaria.
 It can help to:

-Strategic litigation requires strong partnerships between legal organisations, civil society organisations and key population networks, working together to identify, document, refer and defend human rights violations.
-Capacity strengthening interventions are critical to creating these strong partnerships, ensuring organisations are sensitized to the issues and able to combine their expertise to bring important cases to court.
+Strategic litigation requires strong partnerships between legal organizations, civil society organizations and key population networks, working together to identify, document, refer and defend human rights violations.
+Capacity- strengthening interventions are critical to creating these strong partnerships, ensuring organizations are sensitized to the issues and able to combine their expertise to bring important cases to court.

 High Court ruling set to change lives of transgender persons in Botswana

 In Botswana, as in most countries, a person is given a gender identity at birth.
-For transgender people, this gender assignment may mean growing up and living with official identity documents that don’t respect and reflect their lived gender identity.
-This impacts on their lives and access to services in many ways, including on access to health care services.
+For transgender people, this gender assignment may mean growing up and living with official identity documents that do not respect and reflect their lived gender identity.
+This affects their lives and access to services, including health-care services, in many ways.

 The Registrar of National Registration was ordered to change the applicant’s identity document.
 According to LGBT and Sex Worker Rights Programme Lawyer at the Southern Africa Litigation Centre, Tashwill Esterhuizen: “This is a monumental victory for the rights of transgender persons in the region.
 The judge’s finding that the refusal to change a transgender person’s identity documents violates constitutional rights, goes a long way in improving the lives of transgender persons.”